 About the garden

-Opened in 1990 by The Yamada Family, Barakura English Garden is the first English-style garden to be built in Japan.
-It is located at an altitude of 1,100 metres in the mountainous hot spring resort area of Tateshina in central Nagano prefecture, a popular location for fell-walking in summer and skiing in winter.
+Opened in 1990 by the Yamada family, Barakura English Garden is the first English-style garden to be built in Japan.
+It is located at an altitude of 1,100m in the mountainous hot spring resort area of Tateshina in central Nagano prefecture, a popular location for fell-walking in summer and skiing in winter.

 Initially designed by John Brookes MBE, it has introduced many different plants to Japan from such eminent British suppliers as Peter Beales Roses and Hillier Nurseries.
 It was the first garden in Japan to plant Robinia pseudoacacia ‘Frisia’ and Hydrangea arborescens ‘Annabelle’.
 The garden planting combines Japanese native plants, often widely used in English gardens, with imported foreign species and hybrids, to create a unique gardening experience.

 The Kay Yamada Gardening School invites many well-known British gardening figures as guest lecturers to its numerous events throughout the year, either in person or online.
-At Barakura we endeavour to spread the ethos of British horticulture with an emphasis on container gardening.
+Barakura endeavours to spread the ethos of British horticulture with an emphasis on container gardening.
+The Garden School is now located in the new Kay Yamada Garden Studio, which opened in August, and will feature online gardening lectures.
 Ms Kay Yamada has exhibited three times and won three medals in the Show Garden category at the RHS Chelsea Flower Show.
 As a fashion designer, she draws inspiration from the plants in the garden to create textiles.